Lava-Pals/bl-unofficial-docs/content/guides/ultevents/Parenting Things to the Player Rig.md

 ## Parenting to the Rig - Any Level

-Now we're going to need to use [[conditional statements]] to parent to the rig, regardless of if it's a custom map or not.
+Next, we're going to need to use [[conditional statements]] to parent to the rig, regardless of if it's a custom map or not.

 As noted from previous steps, we know that: